The Fryderyk Chopin Museum in Warsaw

 Each guest receives an electronic card (the equivalent of a ticket) with digitally encoded preferences.
 The customization includes a selection of one of 8 languages.
 The exhibition is interactive and with your ticket/card you activate commentary in a selected language (it is either written or audio commentary).

 Obviously, as the biographical museum, it holds a collection of valuable manuscripts, photographs, letters, and recordings.
 But the exhibition is also about the history and culture of Chopin’s times.
 The history and culture of the old Warsaw, the history and culture of the old Paris which became the center of Romanticism.
 Twenty-year-old Chopin left Warsaw in 1830, after a short stay in Vienna, he settled in Paris where he died in 1849, at the age of 39.
 The museum presents an interesting lesson on the romantic era.

-The nice thing is that the museum is open until 8 pm (which is rare among cultural institutions in Poland).
+The nice thing is that the museum is open until 7 pm or 8 pm, depending on the season (which is rare among cultural institutions in Poland).
 So you can plan a visit in the late afternoon if you prefer.
 If the weather permits, after visiting the museum, you could go for a walk to a small park with playground.